dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The ceaseless labour of your life is to build the house of death.
+  Disneyland is a work of love.
+We didn't go into Disneyland just with the idea of making money.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1138 days)